 The Michigan Barn and Farmstead Survey provides a community-service opportunity for adults and youths to learn about architectural survey methods and participate in the process of preserving agricultural buildings.
 Project goals are to:

-- documenting traditional barns and farmsteads regionally, adding to local knowledge and contributing to as state-wide database as a resource for future research.
+- document traditional barns and farmsteads regionally, adding to local knowledge

-MBPN board members work with sites to organize and plan for surveys and help train teams.
+MBPN board members work with communities to organize and plan for surveys and help train teams.
 Please contact us for more information.

-During 2016 and 2017 MBPN is partnering with Barrett Insurance (Jonesville) in a 5-county South-Central regional survey.
-Download the flier for information and contacts for the South Central Survey.
+MBPN is partnering with Barrett Insurance (Jonesville) in a 5-county South Central Michigan survey.
+Download the flier for information and contacts.
 Visit the Barrett Insurance website for survey details.

 A number of volunteers, primarily from the Oakland Township Historical Society, began their project in 2002 and surveyed over 80 barns.
 Their results are hosted in the MSU database.

 Future surveys will be conducted from the road, and the resulting documentation